guillermo-carrasco/TACA/doc/_templates/delivery.rst

 (see below), and the delivery will skip to the next sample.
-Errors which are considered to be recoverable (e.g. individual files missing for a sample) will generate a warning in the log but will not trigger an email notification or abort the delivery of the current sample.
-It is therefore important to review the log file after delivery.
+Errors which are considered to be recoverable (e.g. individual files missing for a sample) will generate a warning in the log but will not trigger an email notification or abort the delivery of the current sample. **It is therefore important to review the log file after delivery**.

 After successful delivery of a sample or project, the delivery status in the tracking database will be updated.
 Failed or aborted deliveries will not result